My 10 Favourite Christmas Films

 3. REMEMBER THE NIGHT (1940)

-You don't have to be a horse to judge a horse show. - Aunt Emma
+“You don't have to be a horse to judge a horse show.” - Aunt Emma

-My sister and I have been a fan of this film ever since we've seen it in our childhood on television.
+My sister and I have been fans of this film ever since we've seen it in our childhood on television.
 It really was a rarity to be shown on television at all, while White Christmas would be shown almost every single year.
-Fortunately with the arrival of the digital age (the release of Remember the Night on DVD and it being on and off available on various streaming sites), this film has finally and rightfully gotten the status of essential Christmas classic.
+Fortunately with the arrival of the digital age (the release of Remember the Night on DVD and it being on and off available on various streaming sites), this film has finally and rightfully gained the status of essential Christmas classic.
 I'm sure decades ago few people would have listed it among their favourite Christmas classics but now it is favoured by many.
 This is an engaging and heartfelt story about a shoplifter who's taken in for the holidays by the district attorney and his loving family.
 Barbara Stanwyck and Fred MacMurray shine in their leading roles and are supported by a wonderful cast consisting of Beulah Bondi, Elizabeth Patterson and Sterling Holloway.
 Though I didn't like the ending on a first watch, it's grown on me with every rewatch and now I find this film pretty perfect.

 (This film doesn't appear on Letterboxd's 2018 list of 25 Top Rated Christmas Films of All Time.
 The reason they left it out is because — according to their data — it's often being watched in other months than December and to be eligible for a spot on their list the film should only be watched during the festive month.
 It's a stupid reason because this film has every right to be on a list of essential Christmas classics, being set at Christmas time and having this feel-good Christmas quality and spirit present.
 Besides, I can watch any favourite film of mine any time of the year.)